microsoft/code-with-engineering-playbook/docs/code-reviews/process-guidance/reviewer-guidance.md

 It's easy to say a developer can review 400 or more lines but when code surpasses certain amount of lines of code effectiveness of defects discovery can decrease and there is a chance of not having a good review or just letting bugs pass to main branch or another stage.
 Setting a line of code limit is as important as a time limit.

-### Decide on a common standard for each language

-- Automate as much as possible (styling, etc.) to avoid the need for "Nit's" and allow the reviewer to focus more on functional aspects of the PR.

 ## First Design Pass

 ### Pull Request Overview